How to visit Yala National Park on safari: A complete guide

 • Lightweight and breathable fabrics – Cotton or moisture-wick material will keep you cool during the hot, humid and dusty conditions.

-• Neutral or earth-tone colours – You’ll want to blend into the environment as much as possible, so beige, brown, khaki or green will prevent you from standing out.
+• Neutral or earth-tone colours – You’ll want to blend in as much as possible; beige, brown, khaki, or green are perfect for not standing out.

-• Long-sleeved shirts and trousers – long-sleeves and trousers will protect you from sunburn, mosquito bites and dust.
+• Long-sleeved shirts and trousers – long-sleeved shirts and trousers will protect you from sunburn, mosquito bites and dust.

-• Scarf or buff – It gets extremely windy and dusty as you whiz through Yala National Park, a scarf or buff to cover your nose and mouth, will protect you from inhaling the dust and dirt.
-We didn’t protect our face and the dust and dirt got into my lungs, that I had a cough for about a week after.
+• Scarf or buff – It gets extremely windy and dusty as you whiz through Yala National Park, a scarf or buff to cover your nose and mouth will protect you from inhaling the dust and dirt.
+We didn’t protect our faces, and the dust and dirt got into my lungs, so I had a cough for about a week afterwards.

 What not to pack and wear on a safari